2023 Best Film, Video & Photographic Arts Schools in Minnesota

 Top Minnesota Schools in Film, Video & Photographic Arts

-Full Film, Video & Photographic Arts at Winona State University Report
+Full Film, Video & Photographic Arts at Minnesota State University - Mankato Report

-Out of the 9 schools in Minnesota that were part of this year’s ranking, Minnesota State University - Mankato landed the # 2 spot on the list.
-Minnesota State Mankato is a large public school located in the city of Mankato.
+Out of the 9 schools in Minnesota that were part of this year’s ranking, St Olaf College landed the # 3 spot on the list.
+St. Olaf is a small private not-for-profit school located in the town of Northfield.

 You’ll be in good company if you decide to attend Saint Cloud State University.
 It ranked #4 on our 2023 Best Film, Video & Photographic Arts Schools in Minnesota list.
-St. Cloud State University is a fairly large public school located in the city of Saint Cloud.
+St. Cloud State University is a large public school located in the small city of Saint Cloud.

 You’ll join some of the best and brightest minds around you if you attend University of Minnesota - Twin Cities.
 The school came in at #5 on this year’s Best Film, Video & Photographic Arts Schools in Minnesota list.
-Located in the city of Minneapolis, UMN Twin Cities is a public school with a fairly large student population.
+Located in the large city of Minneapolis, UMN Twin Cities is a public school with a fairly large student population.

 After completing their degree, film graduates from UMN Twin Cities carry an average student debtload of $20,375.